 The shampoo and conditioner you choose – as well as how often you use them – can be another reason for hair loss in women and men.

 First, make sure that you’re using a high-quality shampoo that won’t strip your hair of its natural oils, leaving it brittle and prone to breakage.
-We recommend Hair Growth & Repair Shampoo for women and Hair Growth & Repair Shampoo for Men.
-Thanks to the addition of vegan micro-proteins and natural moisturising ingredients like organic aloe leaf juice, these shampoos actually improve the condition of your hair as they cleanse.
+We recommend Grow Perfect™ Shampoo.
+Thanks to the addition of Anagain™, rosemary oil and natural moisturizing ingredients like organic aloe leaf juice, this shampoo actually promotes hair growth, prevents shedding and improves the condition of your hair as it cleanses.

 Then make sure to always follow your shampoo with a conditioner!
-Shampoos and conditioners are usually formulated to work together with their partner shampoo, so we recommend using Hair Growth & Repair Conditioner.
+Shampoos and conditioners are usually formulated to work together with their partner shampoo, so I recommend using Grow Perfect™ Conditioner.
 Using a conditioner works to strengthen the hair shaft, preventing breakage and split ends!
 This is especially important if you have longer hair!

 Learn more about how a shampoo for hair loss works, and which ingredients to look for!